Devjustice/HTB_Login_Bruteforce/README.md

 ffuf -u "http://0.0.0.0.:00000/pin?pin=FUZZ" -w 4-digits.txt
 ```

-They all have returned 401 error.
+They all have returned 401 errors.

 The code below uses special techniques that allow repentants
 to use Multithreading without time.sleep(), artificial Delays